Lifestyle Rebranding in the Food & Health Industry

 Stating that you’re ‘eco-friendly’ or ‘do you bit for the environment’ is one thing, communicating this message effectively to potential customers is a whole other ballgame as companies like Starbucks and McDonalds will have noticed.
 The focus has been on actions and not words.

-That is why brands like Oatly, a cow milk alternative, are doing so well.
+That is why brands like Oatly, a cow milk alternative, and alternative milk delivery Australia companies are doing so well.
 Not only do they have a contemporary product design that ensures they stand out amongst their competitors, they also provide extensive reports on what they are doing to reduce their corporate climate footprint.
 This includes precise details on water consumption during production as well as the renewable packaging materials used.
 They support their brand values with real-life actions.

 In order for brands to keep up in the current market, companies are turning to design agencies such as Pearlfisher to help them communicate their brand values more effectively.
 This entails picking a colour scheme that help differentiate a brand from competitors, picking materials that supports a brand’s ethical or natural approach to production and ensuring the logo fits.
 It’s not just ensuring your brand stands out, but also conveys a certain lifestyle.